chavishaarora/rice/README.md

 The frontend application should now be accessible at `http://localhost:8080`.

+## Getting Started

+1. Open your browser and navigate to `http://localhost:8080`
+2. **Sign Up**: Create a new account with your email and password
+3. **Log In**: Use your credentials to access the AI Travel Agent
+4. Start planning your trip by chatting with the AI agent!

 ## How It Works

 The AI Travel Agent will guide you through the trip planning process by asking about: